mattermost/mattermost-handbook/operations/sales/partner-programs.md

 ### Can a partner sell Mattermost products without revealing the name of an end customer?

-No. Mattermost, Inc. must know all end customers with whom it does business.
-This is important for Mattermost to be able to service and renew the end customer if the reseller relationship is discontinued.
-Moreover, Mattermost cannot do business with customers in countries embargoed by the United States, and this must be confirmed in any commercial transaction.
+No, Mattermost, Inc. must be informed of all end customers with whom it conducts business.
+This ensures that Mattermost can provide ongoing service and renewals if the reseller relationship ends.
+Additionally, Mattermost cannot engage in business with customers in countries under U.S. embargo, which must be verified for any commercial transaction.